 Checks: Refund checks are automatically generated by the SIS System and are dependent upon an up-to-date student address.
 Students should update their address in the SIS System whenever they relocate or change their address.
-Address changes may be made by calling the Admissions Office or by accessing the web at http://www.wcc.vccs.edu/sis.
+Address changes may be made by calling the Admissions Office or by accessing My WCC.
 Students who do not have an up-to-date address or are missing address information in their student account will not receive refund checks.